Alternative Assets in Summary:

 When you invest in a bond fund many managers will allocate money primarily to corporate bonds but also to mortgage-backed securities and Treasuries for extra diversification.
 But, you likely won’t have the ability or need to know how to invest directly in an MBS due to their lower long-term return potential and high required initial investment rates.

 Insurance companies offer many different types of annuity products that can combine features of an investment as well as an insurance product.
 A fixed annuity is an investment which guarantees a buyer a certain fixed flow of income when they retire.
 The buyer agrees to contribute a fixed amount over the course of their career (or all at once) and the insurance company guarantees to give them a steady stream of money in retirement.
 Sounds good right?
 But, you can do this yourself even better!
 Avoid the high fees associated with an annuity and put your money to work with stock investing to receive much higher returns during your career.
 Then in retirement, you can make your portfolio more conservative by adding bonds and replicate a higher ongoing income relative to the annuity by spending from your investments.
-Don’t be misled by “variable annuities” which offer gains based on stock market movements – for example, the insurance company contracts vary considerably and might limit your monthly gain to 3 percent even if the market is up 6.2 percent.
-Of course, they give you 100 percent of the losses.
+Don’t be misled by “variable annuities” which offer gains based on stock market movements – for example, the insurance company contracts vary considerably and might limit your monthly gain to 3% even if the market is up 6.2%.
 Wonderful.
 And be careful of hundreds of pages of hidden costs and schemes, not worth it!

 Private Equity and Hedge Funds: